Save the date!

 ~ Yehudit Zicklin-Sidikman

 In recent years, the discourse about violence against women and children has grown strong.
-We have seen the rise of the #MeToo movement, we have heard more and more harsh evidence of domestic violence and found out how much sexual and gender violence is rooted in the systems that make up our society as it crosses sectors, ages, and populations.
+We have seen the rise of the #MeToo movement, and we have seen more and more harsh evidence of the prevalence of domestic, sexual, and gender-based violence.
+We know that violence, in all its forms, is the largest health issue of our time, and that it is rooted in the systems that make up our societies.

-VPEC will provide a safe space for presenting methods and discussions on the innovative approaches that have emerged in recent decades and will focus on expanding the discourse on the implementation of prevention programs in formal and informal education systems.
+VPEC provided a safe space for presenting methods and holding discussions on the innovative approaches that have emerged in recent decades and to expand the implementation of prevention programs in formal and informal education systems.

-This initiative is being produced by El HaLev, now officially an NGO with Consultative Status to the United Nations (ECOSOC), and the events will take place at the El HaLev Violence Prevention Center in Jerusalem this February.
-The conference will be attended by dozens of renowned experts from Africa, Asia, Europe, North America and Israel.
+The conference was produced by El HaLev, now officially an NGO with Consultative Status to the United Nations (ECOSOC), in partnership with ESD Global Inc. All events took place at the El HaLev Violence Prevention Center in Jerusalem.

 The group of attendees and presenters included dozens of renowned experts in the fields of education, psychology, social work, and Empowerment Self Defense, representing Africa, Asia, Europe, North America and The Middle East.